Hi again.

 Can be a way to, as with the transform node, we can use a Catmull SubDivision node?

-And if there is a way, why not to navigate around the scene with a factor and renderer with another(dreamsWink)?
+And if there is a way, why not to navigate around the scene with a factor and renderer with another(dreams)?

 I’m working with a scene that have a canddle and didn’t see any subsurface scattering shader, but i see that we can works with mediums…how is the correct workflow?